Misti: Fumarolic and geothermal system

-Hot springs occur at the foot of the volcano.
-To the north is the Humaluso (Umaluso) spring, while to the south and southwest lie Agua Salada, Bedoya (La Bedoya), Calle Cuzco, Charcani V, Chilina Norte, Chilina Sur, Jésus, Ojo de Milagro, Puente de Fierro, Sabandia, Tingo, Yumina, and Zemanat south and southwest of Misti.
+Hot springs occur around the volcano, including Humaluso (Umaluso) to the north and several groups to the south and southwest.
+The south–southwestern group includes Agua Salada, Bedoya (La Bedoya), Calle Cuzco, Charcani V, Chilina Norte, Chilina Sur, Jésus, Ojo de Milagro, Puente de Fierro, Sabandia, Tingo, Yumina, and Zemanat.
 The hottest of these is the Charcani V spring in the Rio Chili gorge; it is also the closest to the volcano, being only 6 km from the crater.
 The Jésus and Umaluso springs produce gas bubbles.
 The springs are fed by a low-temperature geothermal system that mostly produces alkaline waters containing bicarbonate, chloride and sulfate.
 Their waters appear to originate through the mixing of freshwater, magmatic water and chloride-rich deep water.
-Many of these springs form artificial pools or have water intakes, and several are monitored by INGEMMET for changes in activity.
+Many of these springs feature artificial pools or have water intakes, and several are monitored by INGEMMET for changes in activity.

 High soil temperatures on the cone, hot springs and fumaroles indicate that Misti contains a hydrothermal system.
 Electric potential measurements indicate that the system appears to be confined between faults or to the older caldera.
 The activity has not been stable over time; after the 2001 southern Peru earthquake, flow at the Charcani V spring and the temperature of the crater emissions increased noticeably.
 Water temperatures decreased after the 2007 Peru earthquake.
 Over time old fumarolic vents shut down and new vents develop, but the configuration of the dome vents is stable over time.
 The fumarolic activity is correlated to earth tides, the deformation of the Earth caused by the Moon's and Sun's gravity.